How to scale company culture for distributed teams

-But what types of goals should you be helping your employees set?
-We’ve outlined some employee goal setting examples that illustrate the best practices of setting meaningful goals, so you and your team members get goal setting right.
+But what types of performance goals should you be helping your employees set?
+We’ve outlined some employee goal-setting examples that illustrate the best practices of setting meaningful goals, so you and your team members get goal-setting right.

 Not every individual goal is created equal.
 If you want your employees to successfully hit their goals, those goals need structure.
 And that’s where SMART goals come in.
 SMART is an acronym, and SMART goals are…